-PART I
+PART I 7

-ltem 1.
-7
+Item 1.
+Key Information' 7

 Item 2.
-Information on the Company 16
+Information on the Company

 Item 3.
-Operating and Financial Review and Prospects 32
+Operating and Financial Review and Prospects 34

 Item 4.
-Directors, Senior Management and Employees 42
+Directors, Senior Management and Employees

 Item 5.
-Major Shareholders and Related Party Transactions 46
+Major Shareholders and Related Party Transactions

 Item 6.
-Financial Information 47
+Financial Information

 Item 7.
-Additional Information 50
+Additional Information

-PART II 59
+PART II 71

 Item 8.
-Principal Accountant Fees And Services 59
+Principal Accountant Fees and Services 71

-PART III 60
+PART III 72

-Item 9.
-Financial Statements 60
+ltem 9.
+Financial Statements 72

-ASBISc Enterprises PIc is one of the leading distributors of Information Technology ("IT") products in Europe, Middle East and Africa ("EMEA") Emerging Markets: Central and Eastern Europe, the Baltic States, the Former Soviet Union, the Middle East and Africa, combining a broad geographical reach with a wide range of products distributed on a "one-stop-shop" basis.
+ASBISc Enterprises Plc. is one of the leading distributors of Information Technology ("IT") products in Europe, Middle East and Africa ("EMEA") Emerging Markets: Central and Eastern Europe, the Baltic States, the Former Soviet Union, the Middle East and Africa, combining a broad geographical reach with a wide range of products distributed on a "one-stop-shop" basis.
 Our main focus is on the following countries: Russia, Slovakia, Ukraine, Poland, Czech Republic, Belarus, Romania, Croatia, Slovenia, Bulgaria, Serbia, Hungary, and Middle East countries (i.e. United Arab Emirates, Saudi Arabia and other Gulf states).

-The Group distributes IT components to assemblers, system integrators, local brands and retail as well as A-branded finished products like desktop PCs, laptops, servers, and networking to SMB and retail.
+The Group distributes IT components (to assemblers, system integrators, local brands and retail) as well as A-branded finished products like desktop PCs, laptops, servers, and networking to SMB and retail.
 Our IT product portfolio encompasses a wide range of IT components, blocks and peripherals, and mobile IT systems.
-We currently purchase the majority of our products from leading international manufacturers, including Intel, Advanced Micro Devices ("AMD"), Seagate, Western Digital, Samsung, Microsoft, Toshiba, Dell, Acer, Lenovo and Hitachi.
+We currently purchase the majority of our products from leading international manufacturers, including Intel, Advanced Micro Devices ("AMD"), Seagate, Western Digital, Samsung, Microsoft, Toshiba, Dell, Acer, Apple, Lenovo and Hitachi.
 In addition, a significant part of our revenue is comprised of sales of IT products under our private labels, Prestigio and Canyon.